-You can enrol in a range of toi programmes and specialise in raranga, whakairo, rauangi, or performing arts.
+You can enrol in a range of toi programmes.
 We welcome people of all ages, cultures, and backgrounds.

 In addition to gaining new artistic skills and techniques, Toi students are intrinsically rewarded, as they gain a deeper understanding of themselves and Te Ao Māori (the Māori world).